Accessibility of Web Content

 All public-facing content, and most non-public facing content, made available on our websites and social media channels must meet1 standards and guidelines outlined in Section 508 of the Rehabilitation Act.
 These standards were refreshed in January, 2017 to adopt the Web Content Accessibility Guidelines (WCAG) 2.0 levels A and AA.

-University of Hawaiʻi Executive Policy 2.210 Use and Management of Information Technology Resources identifies the afforementioned standards as requirements for our Commitment to Access (III.G.).
+University of Hawaiʻi Executive Policy 2.210 Use and Management of Information Technology Resources identifies the standards above as requirements for our Commitment to Access (III.G.).
 Meeting Accessibility Requirements for Web Pages describes some of the accessibility requirements for web pages.

 We recommend using Google Forms (part of Google@UH) for many public information gathering needs, including surveys, waiting lists, and contest submissions.
-Google forms make it easy to collect email addresses and file submissions from respondants.
+Google forms make it easy to collect email addresses and file submissions from respondents.
 The University of Colorado has an informative page describing the Accessibility of Google Forms .

 Collecting Student IDs or Contact Information